Mervink/pagebb/README.md

-# alender
+# PAGEBB
-webpack, scss, babel, react starter. just to make builds faster
+webpack, scss, babel, react, Node Js, mongo, redis

-get all the dependacies and the boiler plate you need to speed up your dev process
+manage and deploy to any web stack anywhere, predefined components from different frameworks like materialize, mwf and bootstrap for building web pages.